dangoulet/ATAC-Seq/README.md

 Pipeline for Local ATAC-Seq Processing on Luria Compute Cluster Dan Goulet Hemann Lab MIT 2020

-This ATAC-Seq Pipeline is a series of shell scripts written to process ATAC-Seq data in a stepwise manner.
+This ATAC-Seq Pipeline is a series of shell scripts written to process ATAC-Seq data in a stepwise manner:

 1. align.sh - This script aligns your reads to the genome index located at the filepath designated by the idx variable.